kam193/assemblyline-services/README.md

 - newly created domains (based on WHOIS data).

-### OOPreview (deprecated)

-  > [!NOTE]
-  > Deprecated as the same preview builder is now used by the official AL DocumentPreview
-  > service (starting version 4.5.0.stable36).

-Simple service that uses [OnlyOffice Document Builder](https://api.onlyoffice.com/docbuilder/basic) to generate documents previews, with the high compatibility with Microsoft Office formats.
-Supported generating the preview for the first or all pages.

 ### PCAP Extractor

 This service list TCP flows from a pcap file using Tshark.
 If supported by Tshark, it can also extract files.